piotrboron/mythoria/README.md

 ## 🚀 Game description

 The world of Mythoria is based on the now iconic Evolutions concept from 2007.
-You'll find more than 100 expansions and 3 cities, and the world will be expanded in every major patch.
+You'll find more than 100 exp places and 3 cities, and the world will be expanded in every major patch.
 There's also room for a beach or a haunted field by Halloween pumpkins.

 **❇️Teleports**